CCTV System Installation

 Security camera technology has come on leaps and bounds in recent years, and there are systems available to suit all requirements and budgets.

 Of course, there’s no such thing as a “one size fits all” approach to CCTV camera installation.
 For example, the size and shape of your property will dictate how many cameras you will need, and the sensitivity of your operation will determine the type of cameras you will need (for example, infrared cameras for night-time image capture).
-These are just some of the considerations to take into account when planning CCTV installation – and we’ll look at the rest in detail below.
+These are just some of the considerations to take into account when planning CCTV system installation – and we’ll look at the rest in detail below.

 CCTV security system components: what you’ll need